-Globally, more than 12 million people are diagnosed with cancer every year.
+Globally, more than 12 million people are diagnosed with cancer every year, according to the National Cancer Institute.
 Cancer rates could further increase to 15 million new diagnoses each year by 2020.

 Prevention is an important component to any comprehensive cancer control plan.
 Cancer prevention clinical trials are diverse, multidisciplinary, and designed to lower the incidence of cancer, reduce health disparities, improve quality of life, and identify biomarkers of cancer etiology and risk.